transloadit/ruby-sdk/README.md

       steps: [ resize, store ]
     )

-    response = assembly.process! open('lolcat.jpg')
+    response = assembly.submit! open('lolcat.jpg')

-When the `process!` method returns, the file has been uploaded but may not yet be done processing.
+When the `submit!` method returns, the file has been uploaded but may not yet be done processing.
 We can use the returned object to check if processing has completed, or examine other attributes of the request.